Portsmouth F.C.: 'The Pompey Chimes'

 The best-known chant sung by Portsmouth supporters is "The Pompey Chimes".
 The chant is regarded as one of the oldest football chants still in use today.

 "The Pompey Chimes" were originally called "The Town Hall Chimes", and were created by the supporters of Royal Artillery (Portsmouth) Football Club, a British Army artillery regiment team, who were the most popular and successful amateur football team based in Portsmouth for much of the 1890s.
 Royal Artillery played their home matches at the United Services Recreation Ground in Burnaby Road, Portsmouth, and were already nicknamed "Pompey" before the founding of Portsmouth F.C. in 1898.

-The nearby Portsmouth Town Hall, only 0.3 miles (0.5 km) from Burnaby Road was completed in 1890, and would strike the various Westminster Quarters chimes every quarter hour.
+The nearby Portsmouth Town Hall, only 0.3 mi from Burnaby Road, was completed in 1890, and would strike the various Westminster Quarters chimes every quarter hour.
 Football referees would use the Town Hall's clock bells as a reference to when the football match should end at 4 pm.
 Just before 4 pm the crowd of supporters would sing in unison with the Town Hall's chimes on the hour to encourage the referee to blow the whistle to signify full-time.
 The original words to "The Pompey Chimes" (as printed in the 1900–01 Official Handbook of Portsmouth F.C.), were: